phildeeplearning/phildeeplearning.github.io/index.markdown

 - 3:20-4:00pm • Coffee Break
 - 4:00-5:40 pm • **Symposium: Linguistic and Cognitive Capacities of Large Language Models**
     - Speakers • Nuhu Osman Attah (Pittsburgh), Patrick Butlin (Oxford), Philippe Verreault-Julien (Eindhoven), Anna Ivanova (MIT)

+## Livestream

+The conference will be livestreamed and recorded via Zoom on [phildeeplearning.github.io/streaming](https://phildeeplearning.github.io/streaming).
+Please note that this is not a hybrid conference, and viewers on the livestream will not be able to ask questions or participate remotely.